Primal Fear (band): History

 On 8 July 2011, the band announced their next album Unbreakable.
 The album was released on 20 January 2012.
 The band toured extensively throughout 2012 in support of the album on the "Metal Nation" tour, of which the European leg included dates in Italy, Germany, Brazil, Chile, Argentina and Bolivia among others.
 The band also played several more shows in 2013.

 On 20 May 2013, it was announced on the band's official website that they would begin recording their next album the following day.
 On 4 October, Primal Fear announced their new album Delivering the Black.
 It was released on 24 January 2014 by Frontiers Records.

 On 11 August 2014, drummer Randy Black parted ways with the band due to "irreconcilable differences" between him and Ralf Scheepers.
 His last appearance was at the Summer Breeze festival in Germany.
 His departure became effective on 16 August.
 On 13 June 2015, the band announced that former U.D.O. drummer Francesco Jovino would replace him along with returning guitarist Tom Naumann.

 On 22 January 2016, the band released their eleventh studio album Rulebreaker.

 In November 2017, Primal Fear entered the studio to begin work on their twelfth album Apocalypse, which was released 10 August 2018.

 On 3 April 2020, Primal Fear announced the title of their thirteenth studio album Metal Commando, along with a release date of 17 July 2020.
 A single titled "Along Came the Devil", in support of the upcoming album was released on 15 May 2020.
 On 9 April 2021, Primal Fear released an EP titled I Will Be Gone, featuring Tarja Turunen.

+On 23 August 2024, it was announced that guitarists Alex Beyrodt and Tom Naumann, drummer Michael Ehré, and touring bassist Alex Jansen had all departed the band.
+Five days later, the band announced Thalìa Bellazecca as their new guitarist.
+On 31 August, the band announced André Hilgers as their new drummer.

 Musical style

-Genre

 The primary genre associated with Primal Fear is power metal, though some elements of traditional heavy metal, thrash metal, speed metal, and 1970s European hard rock are often included in the music.